AroraKaran19/heli-mayhem/README.md

 ## License

-Helicopter Mayhem is distributed under the CC-NC license.
+Helicopter Mayhem is distributed under the GPL-3 license.
 See the [LICENSE](https://github.com/AroraKaran19/heli-mayhem/blob/temp/LICENSE.MD) file for more information.

 Enjoy playing Helicopter Mayhem!